openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 the correct hierarchy is described in various content creation tutorials for MSTS and OR.

 .. index::
-   single: ESD_ORTSMatrixParent
+   single: MatrixParent

-To fix such broken hierarchies without editing the shape file, ``ESD_ORTSMatrixParent ( MATRIXNAME PARENTNAME )`` can be added to the Shape ( block of the shape descriptor file.
+To fix such broken hierarchies without editing the shape file, ``MatrixParent ( MATRIXNAME PARENTNAME )`` can be added inside an ``ESD_ORTSShapeDataOverrides`` block to the shape descriptor file.
 The hierarchy will be changed such that the matrix called "MATRIXNAME" will have its parent in the hierarchy changed to the matrix called "PARENTNAME".
 If either matrix name can't be found in the shape, a warning will be added to the log file and the hierarchy will remain unchanged.
 It's also possible to cause an infinite loop in the hierarchy where an object is its own parent or grandparent; each sub object should have only one chain of parents and grandparents that eventually leads back to the MAIN object.
 Should the configuration cause an infinite loop, a warning will be added to the log file.
 Note that OR won't be able to tell which specific change causes an invalid hierarchy as each hierarchy change can influence other hierarchy changes.

 As an example, this shape had a hierarchy where every sub object was a child of the main object, breaking bogie animations which require wheels to be children of the bogie, not of the main object.
 With some